Mónica Feria Tinta: Education and career

 Her forensic experience investigating and documenting torture in international contentious cases, was used as model to train advocates worldwide, representing victims of torture, by the International Rehabilitation Council for Torture Victims.

 In 2009 she was commissioned to take part on a project by UNESCO entitled "Freedom from Poverty as a Human Right: Law's Duty to the Poor" (The Philosopher's Library Series) contributing with a thorough study on litigation in Regional Human Rights Systems (European, Inter-American and African) on the justiciability of Economic, Social and Cultural Rights.

-Feria Tinta has been a speaker in International law in different fora worldwide including Lancaster House (UK Foreign & Commonwealth Office), the Human Rights Caucus of the US Congress, the Universidad Nacional Autónoma de Mexico, the University of Oxford (Centre for Socio-Legal Studies), the United Nations (Geneva), Trinity College, Dublin (Distinguished Speakers Series), the British Institute of Comparative and International Law, Universidad de los Andes Law Faculty (Colombia), and Georgetown University Law Center.
+Feria Tinta has been a speaker on International law in different fora worldwide including Lancaster House (UK Foreign & Commonwealth Office), the Human Rights Caucus of the US Congress, the Universidad Nacional Autónoma de Mexico, the University of Oxford (Centre for Socio-Legal Studies), the United Nations (Geneva), Trinity College, Dublin (Distinguished Speakers Series), the British Institute of Comparative and International Law, Universidad de los Andes Law Faculty (Colombia), and Georgetown University Law Center.
 She has been a guest lecturer at Guangxi Normal University, Faculty of Law, China, University of Cambridge (LCIL Executive Course on Investment Law and Arbitration), the National & Kapodistrian University of Athens (Faculty of Law), Universidad de Chile (Faculty of law), Jindal Global Law School (India), Leiden University and at the Master Program of the Institute Universitaire Kurt Bosch-University of Fribourg, Switzerland.

 She has taken part in expert missions to Kenya (2020), Myanmar (2016), Guatemala (2015) and has trained South African advocates on international law (2017), Colombian lawyers on judicial processes in the context of transitional justice (2017) and members of the Honduran Bar on international arbitration (2016) under the sponsorship of the UK Mission in Honduras.

-In 2020, Feria Tinta acted as 'friend of the court' or 'amicus curiae' providing advice for a case against a mining company exploring Los Cedros forest in Ecuador, which was uninhabited by humans.
+In 2020, Feria Tinta acted as 'friend of the court' or 'amicus curiae', providing advice for a case against a mining company exploring Los Cedros forest in Ecuador, which was uninhabited by humans.
 The judgment of the constitutional court was that the forest had rights and should be preserved.
 This was the first judgment construing the notion of 'Rights of Nature' in depth, delivered by a Constitutional Court worldwide.
 In 2020, Feria-Tinta referred to the case as 'one of the most important and worthwhile cases of this century'.
-Her book A Barrister for the Earth was published in April 2025 having as a backbone her work on the Los Cedros rights of nature case.
+Her book A Barrister for the Earth was published in April 2025, having as a backbone her work on the Los Cedros rights of nature case.